mapnik/mapnik-packaging/windows/building_mapnik_dependencies.md

 *(Visual C++ express 2008 and 2010 32-bit)*

 Buiding dependencies on windows can be very tedious.
-The goal here is to provide consise instructions for building individual packages using both VC++ 2008 and 2010.
+The goal here is to provide concise instructions for building individual packages using both VC++ 2008 and 2010.
 Hopefully, this will allow fully automated builds in the future.

 ## Prerequisites